My former cruiser I had for 5

 Past member and former Vice President of the West Branch Amateur Radio Association which has the W3AVK 146.730 and 444.000 repeaters.

-Current member of the Bald Eagle Repeater Association (KB3HLL) which has the Montoursville 145.490 and Williamsport
+Current member and Vice President (2017) of the Bald Eagle Repeater Association (KB3HLL) which has the Montoursville 145.490 and Williamsport

 147.090/443.050 repeaters and is at the same tower site that my GMRS and UHF ham repeater are located.